Terradue/doc-developer-sandbox/source/reference/application/index.rst

 * the path to the streaming executable
 * parameters and optionally their allowed and default values
-* properties (e.g. maximum number of tasks, processin timeout, etc.)
+* properties (e.g. maximum number of tasks, processing timeout, etc.)

 The **second part** contains the workflow steps, here called "nodes".